benthamite/agent-sync-template/README.md

 `BOOTSTRAP.md` contains the operational instructions.
 The user should not have to clone the repo, run the test, fill in paths, port files, or register hooks manually.

-## Setup Checklist

-`BOOTSTRAP.md` is the authoritative setup checklist.
-Keep the quick-start prompt short and put operational details there, so the user can hand one instruction to an agent and let the agent do the work.

 ## What The Agent Writes

 The generated `ai-config-sync.json` maps your real Claude and Codex files.
 It will look roughly like this, but with paths inferred from your machine: